MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/telemetry-and-diagnostics-overview.md

 ## About the extension

-The Telemetry and Diagnostics Arc extension (shown as AzureEdgeTelemetryAndDiagnostics in the Azure portal) enables the collection of telemetry and diagnostics information from your Azure Local system.
+The Telemetry and Diagnostics Arc extension (shown as AzureEdgeTelemetryAndDiagnostics in the Azure portal) enables the collection of telemetry and diagnostics information from your Azure Local instance.
 This information helps Microsoft gain valuable insights into the system's behavior.

 Use the telemetry and diagnostics extension to monitor and assess the performance, functionality, and overall health of your Azure Local.
 Microsoft can also use the diagnostics information from this extension to troubleshoot and address any potential issues in your system.